screepers/screepers-standards/SS1-Default_Public_Segment.md

 ### api

 The `api` object contains metadata specifically about this standard.

-It can be used to mark version changes for compatibility purposes.
+The `version` field specifies which version of this standard was in use.

+The `update` field contains the tick when the segment was last saved.

 ### channels